 - Street parking is available on Boyer and Lynn Streets.
 The Greek Festival reminds you to be courteous of surrounding neighbors; do not park in front of driveways, fire hydrants, or crosswalks.

 - Off-site parking and shuttle service (Saturday-Sunday only, no shuttle service on Friday) is available from Montlake Elementary School, Seattle Preparatory School, and the University of Washington Link Light Rail Station.
-For more information about shuttle operating hours, visit: http://seattlegreekfestival.com/parking/
+For more information, visit: http://seattlegreekfestival.com/parking/

 Bike racks: If you bike to the festival, find bike racks located near the St. Demetrios Church entrance on Boyer Ave East.